Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Introduction

-This paper proposes a simple approach that addresses all three problems, creating a unified method for multivariate forecasting that can be applied to problems with long-term temporal dependencies and complex spatial relationships.
+In contrast, spatial-temporal methods aim to capture the relationships between multiple variables.
+These models typically involve alternating applications of temporal sequence processing and spatial message passing based on Graph Neural Network (GNN) components that rely on ground-truth variable relationships that are provided in advance or determined by heuristics.
+However, hardcoded graphs can be difficult to define in domains that do not have clear physical relationships between variables.
+Even when they do exist, predefined graphs can create fixed (\textit{static}) spatial structure.
+Variable relationships may change over time and can be more accurately modeled by a context-dependent (\textit{dynamic}) graph.
+A temporal attention network with spatial graph layers is depicted in Figure \ref{fig:st-graph}c.

+This paper proposes a general-purpose multivariate forecaster with the long-term prediction ability of a time series model and the dynamic spatial modeling of a GNN without relying on a hardcoded graph.
 Let $N$ be the number of variables we are predicting and $L$ be the sequence length in timesteps.
-We flatten multivariate inputs of shape $(L, N)$ into long sequences of shape $(L \times N$,) where each input token isolates the value of a single variable at a given timestep.
-The resulting input allows Transformer architectures to learn attention networks across both space and time jointly, creating a ``spatiotemporal attention" mechanism.
-Spatiotemporal attention addresses problems (1) and (2) by creating a direct path between every token at every timestep and by learning spatial relationships purely from data (Figure \ref{fig:st-graph}d).
-An encoder-decoder Transformer architecture addresses problem (3) by enabling accurate and self-consistent long-term predictions.
-While the method is conceptually simple, its implementation presents significant engineering challenges due to the runtime and memory requirements of the Transformer attention mechanism at long sequence lengths.
-We utilize recent advances in efficient long-range attention mechanisms to generate competitive results in various domains spanning the spatiotemporal spectrum from traffic forecasting to electricity production and weather prediction.
+We flatten multivariate inputs of shape $(L, N)$ into long sequences of shape $(L \times N, 1)$ where each input token isolates the value of a single variable at a given timestep.
+The resulting input allows Transformer architectures to learn attention networks across both space and time jointly, creating the ``spatiotemporal attention" mechanism shown in Figure \ref{fig:st-graph}d.
+Spatiotemporal attention learns dynamic variable relationships purely from data, while an encoder-decoder Transformer architecture enables accurate long-term predictions.
+Our method avoids TSF/GNN domain knowledge by representing the multivariate forecasting problem in a raw format that relies on end-to-end learning; the cost of that simplicity is the engineering challenge of training Transformers at long sequence lengths.
+We explore a variety of strategies, including fast attention, hybrid convolutional architectures, local-global and shifted-window attention, and a custom spatiotemporal embedding scheme.
+Our implementation is efficient enough to run on standard resources and scales well with high-memory GPUs.
+Extensive experiments demonstrate the benefits of Transformers with spatiotemporal attention in benchmarks from traffic forecasting to electricity production, temperature prediction, and metro ridership.
+We show that a single approach can achieve highly competitive results against specialized baselines from both the time series forecasting and spatial-temporal GNN literature.
+We open-source a large codebase that includes our model, datasets, and the groundwork for future research directions.